sfzinstruments/mappings/PastToFuture Motown Drums Vol 6/readme.md

-SFZ mapping of [PastToFuture Samples Motown Drums Vol. 6] (https://gumroad.com/pasttofuturesamples) for use with Sforzando.
-Original Kontakt library and samples by Gregjazz.
-This SFZ mapping was created by kinwie.
+SFZ mapping of PastToFuture Samples Motown Drums Vol. 6 (https://gumroad.com/pasttofuturesamples) for use with Sforzando.
+Original Kontakt library and samples by PastToFuture Samples.
+This additional SFZ mapping was created by kinwie.
 Optimized for Sforzando.

 How to use: